 Gstaad resident Yehudi Menuhin and seven of his students played an andante from Mendelsohn’s string octet, and then saluted David as: “an incredibly courageous man who was a talented artist and author.
 He showed incredible courage during the two years of his illness and was always in good spirits and thinking of others rather than himself.”

-Back outside in the open air Hjördis started to look a lot more fragile.
+Back outside in the open air Hjördis looked more fragile.
 Paul Callan felt that all-round: “the controlled, down-beat, stiff upper-lip Englishness of the occasion shattered slightly.”

 “Hjördis Niven wept openly as she flung three handfuls of pink rose petals into the open grave.
 Then Hjördis was led carefully and tenderly away on the arm of Prince Rainier.”
 [Very carefully and tenderly written.]